PEXANE2/azure-docs.tr-tr/articles/load-balancer/configure-load-balancer-outbound-cli.md

 ---
-title: Azure CLı kullanarak yük dengelemeyi ve giden kuralları yapılandırma
+title: Configure load balancing and outbound rules using Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Bu makalede, Azure CLı kullanarak bir Standart Load Balancer yük dengelemesinin ve giden kuralların nasıl yapılandırılacağı gösterilmektedir.
+description: This article shows how to configure load balancing and outbound rules in a Standard Load Balancer using the Azure CLI.
 services: load-balancer
 documentationcenter: na
 author: asudbring